zopefoundation/RestrictedPython/docs/contributing/index.rst

 To enable a certain functionality in RestrictedPython, please follow the folloing steps:

 #.
 Add a feature request on GitHub
 #.
-Create a Pull-Request on Github
+Create a pull request on GitHub.
   * In ``/src/RestrictedPython/transformer.py`` change the corresponding ``visit_<AST Node>`` method
   * In ``/tests/`` add / change the corresponding tests for this functionality
   * Add a changelog entry